| Ch 6 -- The C and C++ Programming Languages

 the strcpy and strncpy functions from the Standard Library, each

 of which copies strings but does so in a slightly different fashion.
+C++ gets around this restriction by allowing overloaded function names.
+That is,

 the C++ language allows you to reuse function names within the same scope of reference

 as long as the parameters for the function differ in number or type.
+Listing 6.14 shows an example of overloading functions.
+This program defines and

 calls two versions of the printvar function, one equivalent to printnum,